locnnil/workshop/docs/reference/cli/workshop-remount.rst

 workshop remount
 ================

-Mount a new source location to the content interface plug's target.
+Mount a new source location to the mount interface plug's target.

 .. code-block:: console